Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN Design Methodology

+In this subsection, we describe the third step in our design process, i.e. constructing the PRBFN using a cascaded topology, as shown in Fig. \ref{PRBFN_Cascade}.
+The single RF chain in FAS acts as RF input, which is scaled by cascaded unit cells to support $N_\text{A}$ outputs.
+Each unit cell comprises an equal power divider (PD) and a reconfigurable coupler, allowing the precise control over both the amplitude and phase of the $N$ output currents at $N_\text{A}$ ports.
+In this subsection, insertion loss is initially neglected for methodological simplicity, and can be compensated later by amplifiers as shown in Fig. \ref{FAS_Architecture}.

-For clarity, the unit in Fig. \ref{PRBFN_Module} corresponds to that highlighted in the red box in Fig. \ref{PRBFN_Cascade}.
-This cell can be identified by its stage ($M$-th stage) and its vertical position within that stage (which is the $1^\text{st}$ in this example), and we therefore denote the currents at its output for the $n$-th state as $\mathbf{i}^{1}_{M,n} = \left[ i_{1,n} i_{2,n}\right]^\text{T}$.
-In addition, for the topology in Fig. \ref{PRBFN_Cascade}, the number of PRBFN output ports $N_\text{A}$ must be a power-of-two and thus we select $N_\text{A}=2^M$ while following formula in (\ref{eqn3-0-7}).
+For clarity, the unit highlighted in the red box in is selected as an example.
+This unit cell can be identified by its stage ($M$-th stage) and its vertical position within that stage (the $1^\text{st}$ in the $M$-th stage), and we therefore denote the currents at its output for the $n$-th state as $\mathbf{i}^{1}_{M,n} = \left[ i_{1,n} i_{2,n}\right]^\text{T}$.
+Other unit cells at various locations follow the same rule.
+In addition, for the topology in Fig. \ref{PRBFN_Cascade}, the number of PRBFN output ports $N_\text{A}$ must be a power-of-two, and thus we select $N_\text{A}=2^M$ while following formula in (\ref{eqn3-0-7}).
 Therefore, for the $m$-th ($m\leq M$) stage, there are a total of $2^m$ unit cells.

-For the unit cell at the $M$-th stage, first position (cell in red box in Fig. \ref{PRBFN_Cascade}), its output current for the $n$-th reconfigurable state is given by